Filter Press

 General Demand The required flow (WashWater.QmReqd) will be passed back through the wash water feed stream using the General Demand functionality.
 Note: If this option is used, only 1 wash water feed stream can be connected.

 WashRatioReqd Input This field is only visible if Wash Ratio (Mass) is chosen for TargetControl.
-The required mass-based wash ratio (mass of wash water/mass of cake liquor).
+The required mass-based wash ratio (mass of wash water/mass of the unwashed cake liquor).

 VolWashRatioReqd Input This field is only visible if Wash Ratio (Volume) is chosen for TargetControl.
-The required volume-based wash ratio (volume of wash water/volume of cake liquor).
+The required volume-based wash ratio (volume of wash water/volume of the unwashed cake liquor).

 SolWashRatioReqd Input This field is only visible if Solids Wash Ratio is chosen for TargetControl.
 The required solids wash ratio (mass of wash water/mass of solids in feed).